Reaseheath College Privacy Notice for Student Applicants

 How we use Personal Information

 Reaseheath College is committed to data security and the fair and transparent processing of personal data.
-This privacy notice sets out how we will treat the personal data which you provide to us in compliance with applicable data protection law, in particular the General Data Protection Regulation (EU) 2016/679 (GDPR).
+This privacy notice sets out how we will treat the personal data which you provide to us in compliance with applicable data protection law, in particular the Data Protection Act 2018 and the UK General Data Protection Regulation (the “GDPR”), together with other UK data protection laws

 Please read this Privacy Notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information, how to contact us and supervisory authorities in the event that you would like to report a concern about the way in which we process your data.

-This page provides information about the use of personal information provided by prospective students of Reaseheath College (http://www.reaseheath.ac.uk/) and the University Centre Reaseheath (https://www.ucreaseheath.ac.uk) and DART Apprenticeships (www.darttraining.co.uk) during the Application and Enquiries process.
+This page provides information about the use of personal information provided by prospective students of Reaseheath College (http://www.reaseheath.ac.uk/) and the University Centre Reaseheath (https://www.ucreaseheath.ac.uk) during the Application and Enquiries process.

 During this process you will be asked to tell us personal information about yourself (e.g. name and email address etc) in order to become a student or a client, to use College systems and services and so on.
 At the point of collecting the information we aim to clearly explain what it is going to be used for and who we may share it with.
 Unless required or permitted by law, we will always ask you before we use it for any other reason.